nia-aiis-research/Face-detection/README.md

 ### Pre-trained Model

-In order to inference the model, we used pre-learned weights using XCEPTION developed from Google(2017).
+In order to inference the model, we used pre-trained parameters using XCEPTION developed by Google(2017).

 <img src="xception.PNG" width="60%">